HearthSim/proto-extractor/README.md

 Update your Visual Studio **2017** installation to include the `.Net Core cross-platform development`, which can be found under section `Other toolsets`.

-Using Visual Studio 2017 is recommended it correctly handles dependancies and building the project.
-There is a community version which is free to install and use.
+Using Visual Studio 2017 is recommended because it handles dependancies and builds the project correctly for YOU.
+There is a community version which is [free to install and use](https://www.visualstudio.com/).

 ### Mono-Extractor